 APEx – Archives Portal Europe network of excellence

 The APEx-consortium is comprised of 28 European national archives and ICARUS, aims at establishing an internet portal for documents and archives in Europe – the Archives Portal Europe – and additionally functions as archives’ aggregator for Europeana.
-For more information on the project, visit their website.

 St. Stephan in Vienna.
 The architecture of written sources.